amanyrath/AI-Video-Generation-Pipeline/README.md

 ## Deployment

-### Vercel Deployment
+### Railway Deployment

-The project is configured for Vercel deployment:
+The project is configured for Railway deployment:

-1. Push to `prod` branch (auto-deploys)
+1. Push to `main` branch (auto-deploys)
-2. Set environment variables in Vercel dashboard
+2. Set environment variables in Railway dashboard
-3. Ensure FFmpeg works on serverless (test with `/api/test-ffmpeg`)
+3. Railway automatically provisions PostgreSQL database
+4. Monitor deployment and logs in Railway dashboard

 See [docs/ARCHITECTURE_ANALYSIS.md](docs/ARCHITECTURE_ANALYSIS.md) for deployment considerations.